davidcwhitney/Excel-dynamic-array-RSG/README.md

 \\
 \\NOTE no parameter is optional but all have default values, so the formula may be written
 \\=Random_String_Generator(, , , , , , )
 \\Alpha case only has effect when alpha characters are in the custom or predefined range selected.
-I
 \\
 \\Input boundaries:
-\\ANSI code -- 1 - 255 (default 1, 255)
+\\ANSI code -- 1 - 255
-\\string length -- 1 to Excel cell content limit (default 3, 100)
+\\string length -- 1 to Excel cell content limit
-\\count of output strings -- 1 to Excel worksheet row limit (default 1)
+\\count of output strings -- 1 to Excel worksheet row limit
-\\alpha case -- "Both", "Upper", "Lower" (default "Both")
+\\alpha case -- "Both", "Upper", "Lower"
-\\ANSI range -- "Alpha", "Numeric", "Alphanumeric", "All" (Default "All")
+\\ANSI range -- "Alpha", "Numeric", "Alphanumeric", "All"

 Random_String_Generator = LET(
     DefaultMinANSI, 1,